-https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding

-The DSL will take the lead on early help cases.
-The DSL will decide whether the concerns should be referred to NSCB Initial Contact Team (MASH team), within 1 working day.
+https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding be referred to NSCP Initial Contact Team (MASH team), within 1 working day.
 If it is decided to make a referral this will be discussed with the parents, unless to do so would place the child at further risk of harm.